8 Things Inception Can Teach You About Your Brain

 The dreamers in Inception are pulled back into consciousness via “kicks,” sudden drops (often from a chair) that startle their body into waking.
 The kicks are based on hypnic jerks, the twitches that often accompany a sense of falling that occurs when someone is drifting off to sleep.
 Hypnic jerks often wake people up even as they’re falling asleep, thanks to the physical twitch, and it’s this very real brain phenomenon that Inception deftly uses on all its dream levels, requiring everyone to synchronize their kicks and ride a wave of them back up to the real world.

-Also Check Out → What Was The First Smartphone?
+Also Check Out → What is Synesthesia?

 Your brain assembles information while you sleep